 Constant review of industry guidance.
 Games companies should keep information and guidance published by TIGA under review at https://tiga.org/about-tiga-and-our-industry/consumer-advice.

 Clear complaints system.
 Provide clear, effective, easily accessible complaints and reporting procedures and tools for players to use and protect themselves online.
+Ensure appropriate and timely action is taken in response to complaints.

 Player management system.
 Set up proportionate systems to manage players’ behaviour online, including appropriate systems, procedures, technologies and investment, including in staffing, training and support of human moderators.